PWR 1KA: Rhetorics of Innovation: Transformations and Missed Opportunities

 Potential successful topics you might choose are electric vehicle infrastructure, the promise of Natural Language Processing, dating apps, AI psychiatrists, or drones for animal conservation.
 With each topic, you will seek to analyze the rhetoric surrounding the innovation, and determine how it might be best positioned for success.

 (1500-1800 words; 5-6 pages) For this assignment, you will choose from a variety of genres of communicating about an invention (Tweets, letters, poems, audio interviews, academic articles, interactive media) to analyze how a particular text functions rhetorically.

 Texts in Conversation Essay

-(1800-2400 words; 6-8 pages) The texts in conversation essay will allow students to write research proposals to develop a research question that will become the focus of their Research-Based Arguments.
-This assignment will also allow students to understand their chosen invention as socially situated and influenced by financial, social, and psychological factors.
-Students might choose to analyze the course that Apple took to success, focusing on the rhetorical influences.
-Or, students might trace the arguments made for an against implementation of a new system—digital, social, or governmental.
-Students may also take the opportunity to critically analyze how and why an invention was stymied, or succeeded.
+(1800-2400 words; 6-8 pages) The texts in conversation essay will allow you to write research proposals to develop a research question that will become the focus of your Research-Based Argument.
+This assignment will also allow you to understand a chosen invention as socially situated and influenced by financial, social, and psychological factors.

-(3600-4500 words; 12-15 pages) Students are invited to conduct research to arrive at a stance in relation to the same invention or idea explored in the TIC essay.
-Students will then compose an academic research-based argument to support that stance.
-This will be the culmination of students’ gathered knowledge both of a single invention or idea as well as of the rhetorical factors contributing to the success or subversion of inventions.
+(3600-4500 words; 12-15 pages) You are invited to conduct research to arrive at a stance in relation to the same invention or idea explored in the TIC essay.
+You will then compose an academic research-based argument to support that stance.
+This will be the culmination of your gathered knowledge both of a single invention or idea as well as of the rhetorical factors contributing to the success or failure of inventions.
 The argument should demonstrate an understanding of social and political systems as well as pathways to using rhetoric assist an invention’s success.